Free Meal Plan | West Valley College

 How It Works

-If you qualify, your campus Student ID card automatically works as a meal card when its barcode is scanned at checkout.
+• Once your plan is active, your campus Student ID card works as a meal card when its barcode is scanned at checkout.

 You can also pay with a digital meal card on your phone by following these steps: